LowlyDBA/sqlstyle.guide/_includes/sqlstyle.guide.md

 * Object oriented design principles should not be applied to SQL or database structures.
 * Using `RAISERROR` on versions 2012 or greater—`THROW` is more flexible and succinct.
+* Commenting out old code or large statements that are not in use.
+Commenting <> source control.

 ## Naming conventions